POPE FRANCIS - A MISGUIDED, LIBERAL POPE - STRONG EVIDENCE

 should say Mass ad orientem."

 Commentary: The "ultra-liberal liturgist Andrea Grillo" does not appear to know the harm he is doing.
 To attack a former pope who is now 90 years old is a cowardly, disgraceful act.
-He should be severely admonished by Pope France or a Vatican official, but since Mr. Grillo is a liberal, the odds are against that happening. vtb
+He should be severely admonished by Pope Francis or a Vatican official, but since Mr. Grillo is a liberal, the odds are against that happening. vtb

 Polish Catholic can hear from his bishops that the remarried cannot